stsaz/ffos/README.md

 ## License

-This code is absolutely free.
+ffos is in the public-domain.